Working Together, Keeping Safe

 - Electrical (EICR) certificate

-- Legionella Risk (as part of Section 3(2) of the Health and Safety at Work Act 1974 (HSWA)
+- Legionella Risk (falls under COSHH, Section 3(2) of the Health and Safety at Work Act 1974 (HSWA) and Management of Health and Safety regulations)

 What is Legionnaire's Disease?

 Legionnaires' disease is a potentially fatal form of pneumonia caused by the inhalation of small droplets of contaminated water containing Legionella bacteria.
 All man-made hot and cold water systems are likely to provide an environment where Legionella can grow.
-Where conditions are favourable (ie suitable growth temperature range; water droplets (aerosols) produced and dispersed; water stored and/or recirculated; source of nutrients 'food' for the organism to grow such as rust, sludge, scale, biofilm etc) then the bacteria may multiply thus increasing the risk of exposure.
-It is a simple fact that the organism will colonise both large and small systems so both require risks to be managed effectively.
+Where conditions are favourable (ie suitable growth temperature range, source of nutrients 'food' for the organism to grow such as rust, sludge, scale, biofilm etc and also stagnant water conditions) then the bacteria may multiply thus increasing the risk of exposure where there is a potential for water droplets (aerosols) to be produced and dispersed;.
+It is a simple fact that the organism will colonise both large and small hot and cold water systems so both require the risks to be managed effectively.

 Approved Code of Practice (ACOP L8 2013 and Guidance HSG274 parts 1,2,3)